-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Subm Reason PMM0104 6.1.4 the plan as v development at Strategic Allocations must have regard to all relevant planning policies in well as Policy SA1, including site specific policies A1-A11.
-The JCS identifies a number of irrements for Strategic Allocations and other major developments, which include the Earlier versions of the JCS did not include site specific policies for each strategic allocation.
+Proposed Modification Number Paragraph i Pre- Submission JCS n JCS Pre-Subm ission ori ginal text with track changes Reason PMM0104 6.1.4 the plan as w vell as Po ment at Strategic Allocations must have regard to all relevant plannin plicy SA1, including site specific policies A1-A11.
+The JCS identifies a for Strategic Allocations and other major developments, which number of Earlier versions of the JCS did not include site specific policies for each strategic allocation.
 This table was intended to re-inforce the Policy Requirement most relevant parts of the plan for strategic SD3 The provision of new local centres of an appropriate scale to provide for the everyday needs of new communities. allocation purposes, but has been superseded by SD4 Major planning applications must be accompanied by a waste minimisation statement and an Energy Statement. these policies.
-The plan must be read and applied SD5 Policy SD5 sets out design requirements including masterplanning.
-Masterplans are required for all Strategic as a whole in each case.
-SD7 Allocations by Policy SA1.
-Planning applications will be supported by a Landscape and Visual Impact Assessment where, at the discretion of the local planning authority, one is required.
-SD9 Development proposals at Strategic Allocations must have regard to the findings and recommendations of the JCS Historic SD14 Environment Assessment (or any subsequent revision).
-Policy SD14 sets criteria for proposals for new Gypsy, Traveller and Travelling Showpeople sites.
-Policy SA1 requires proposals at Strategic Allocations to consider provision of these sites at these locations.
-SD15 Proposals for development at Strategic Allocations must be accompanied by a health impact assessment.
+The plan must be read and applied as a whole in each case.
+SD5 Policy SD5 sets out design requirements including masterplanning.
+Masterplans are required for all Strategic Allocations by Policy SA1. as a whole in each case.
+SD7 Planning applications will be supported by a Landscape and Visual Impact Assessment where, at the discretion of the local planning SD9 authority, one is required.
+Development proposals at Strategic Allocations must have regard to the findings and recommendations of the JCS Historic Environment Assessment (or any subsequent revision).
+SD14 Policy SD14 sets criteria for proposals for new Gypsy, Traveller and Travelling Showpeople sites.
+Policy SA1 requires proposals at Strategic Allocations to consider provision of these sites at these SD15 Proposals for development at Strategic Allocations must be accompanied by a health impact assessment.